gesundheitscloud/compass-numapp/README.md

 ## About
 [Zur Deutschen Version 🇩🇪](#überblick)

-The NUM-App is an open source mobile app project for the digital conduct of questionnaire-based studies.
+The NUM-App is an open source project for the digital conduct of questionnaire-based studies.
+For this, it provides a mobile/native and web app.
 The NUM-App is part of [COMPASS](https://num-compass.science/) (Coordination on mobile pandemic apps best practice and solution sharing).

 The NUM-App enables the display of [FHIR Questionnaires](https://www.hl7.org/fhir/questionnaire.html) as well as the encrypted transmission and storage of corresponding [FHIR Questionnaire Responses](https://www.hl7.org/fhir/questionnaireresponse.html).

 ## What is special about the NUM-App?

 The NUM-App provides a quick and easy way to digitally conduct questionnaire-based studies.
-Study participants can fill out questionnaires on their mobile device and submit them when done.
+Study participants can fill out questionnaires using web browers or mobile devices and submit them when done.
 The study staff can easily retrieve submitted responses and change questionnaires without the need for participants to reinstall the mobile app.
 Questionnaire responses are always end-to-end encrypted which enables the use of the NUM-App for medical studies.
 The app is easily customizable and can be adapted to individual requirements.

 The main advantages of the app are:

 * **Open Source**: Everybody can use the app and get involved in the development process.
-* **Standard**: The use of the international FHIR standard guarantees the compatability of our app.
+* **Standard**: The use of the international FHIR standard guarantees the compatability of the app.
 * **Community**: The work of our community is guaranteed in the long run, thanks to the subsidy by the [BMBF](https://www.bmbf.de/).
 * **Practical**: Our community is supported by domain and techical experts, as we are a [COMPASS](https://num-compass.science/) project of the [NUM-Network](https://www.netzwerk-universitaetsmedizin.de/).
 * **Simple**: The app can be set up and customized in a short amount of time, even without a deep technical understanding.

 ## How to Use

-The NUM-App consists of the following three components:
+The NUM-App consists of the following five components:

 1. [Mobile Frontend](https://github.com/NUMde/compass-numapp-frontend): An easy to use mobile app (React Native) that can dynamically render FHIR Questionnaires and display information sections.

+2. [Web Frontend](https://github.com/NUMde/compass-numapp-web): An easy to use web application (TypeScript) that can dynamically render FHIR Questionnaires and display information setctions.

-2. [Mobile Backend (+ Database)](https://github.com/NUMde/compass-numapp-backend): The backend component which provisions FHIR Questionnaires based on a user context and administrates the storage of FHIR Questionnaire Responses.
+3. [Mobile & Web Backend (+ Database)](https://github.com/NUMde/compass-numapp-backend): The backend component which provisions FHIR Questionnaires based on a user context and administrates the storage of FHIR Questionnaire Responses.

-3. [Downloader Script](https://github.com/NUMde/compass-numapp-downloader): Use this component to retrieve and decrypt the submitted FHIR Questionnaire Responses.
+4. [Downloader Script](https://github.com/NUMde/compass-numapp-downloader): Use this component to retrieve and decrypt the submitted FHIR Questionnaire Responses.

+5. [Conformance Checker](https://github.com/NUMde/compass-num-conformance-checker): If the application is used within the context of a COVID-19 study and produces [GECCO FHIR Ressources](https://simplifier.net/guide/GermanCoronaConsensusDataSet-ImplementationGuide/Home), this component allows to check the respective app's conformance to the defined standard.

-You need to set up all these components in order to enable the end-to-end usage flow of the NUM-App including the provisioning of a FHIR Questionnaire, the storage of the corresponding response and its retrieval.
+You need to set up at least one Frontend, the Backend, and the Downloader Script in order to enable the end-to-end usage flow of the NUM-App including the provisioning of a FHIR Questionnaire, the storage of the corresponding response and its retrieval.
 Refer to the documentation files of the linked repositories for information on setup and configuration.

 For general documentation on aspects that are component unspecific (e.g. encryption and forking), refer to the [docs](https://github.com/NUMde/compass-numapp/tree/main/docs).